deammion/Engr-Project/project_requirement/project-requirement.md

 *  The system should not affect the owner of the website.
 Therefore this means that if an owner deploys our proxy on their website they should not experience any changes in how website visitors use their website.
 However, if a script tag is considered unsafe the system will affect the owner as it will impact the website visitors of their website.
 This is because the unsafe script tag will not run hence changing what the website should do.<br>

 * The program should support the client to receive the full benefits of security from CSP being enforced client-side.
-This will be achieved by ensuring that the only browsers used are  Edge, Chrome or FireFox.<br>
+This will be achieved by ensuring that the only browsers used are  Edge, Chrome or Firefox.<br>

 * The program should be able to notify if script tags in a webpage are not safe.
 This will be achieved by collecting and reporting unsafe script tags in ‘report-uri.com’.<br>